 I planned on doing my own video but time was a problem so I had to go with this one for now because my article is already in overtime here (by 2 weeks).

 The new graphics works wonders most of the time, gone are the annoying green piranas, gone are the awkwardly looking snails and so on, the new look works great and maybe most of all it feels like it was designed to look like this from day one.

 So what about the game, does it stand the test of time? , does it play as good now as it did back in 1987*/8?.
 Giana sisters for me is one of the best Amiga 500 games out there and this upgraded version does next to nothing to harm the game in any way possible.

 The negative things I have to say about Giana today is the same as I have always said:

 - very easy game until you die,

-- you die and loose your powerups the game get difficult quickly.
+- you die and lose your powerups the game gets difficult quickly.

-The guys at Reimagine games have done a stellar job here and definitly one that will put them in the hall of fame.
+The guys at Reimagine games have done a stellar job here and definitely one that will put them in the hall of fame.